• Skip to primary navigation

 • ×

-Published on: December 6, 2017 by Janice; Updated on: November 30, 2021 Leave a Comment
+Published on: December 6, 2017 by Janice Lawandi; Updated on: January 25, 2023 Leave a Comment

 Overnight spiced stollen swirl buns

-Jump to Recipe Print Recipe
+Jump to Recipe

 These spiced stollen swirl buns are made ahead of time and shaped the night before you bake them, so the next morning, all you have to do is proof and bake them!

 One of my favourite recipes from the Simple Bites Kitchen, which I've made many times, are these spiced stollen swirl buns.
-I love making loaves of stollen from this Christmas stollen every winter to enjoy toasted with lots of salted butter.
+I love making loaves of stollen from this Christmas stollen and fruit bread every winter to enjoy toasted with lots of salted butter.
 I'd never thought to turn the dough into swirly buns.
 Genius!
-And the bonus is that you can make them ahead and bake them Christmas morning.
+And the bonus is that you can make them ahead and bake them on Christmas morning.

 Spiced stollen swirl buns are the perfect make-ahead treat for breakfast Christmas morning